bseltz-cohesity/scripts/powershell/ViewDRtest/README.md

 Two clusters (ClusterA and ClusterB) should be configured for replication.
 ClusterA hosts Cohesity Views that are protected using a protection policy that replicates the view backups to ClusterB.

-## Clone Views to ClusterB
+## Clone Views to ClusterB (for DR testing)

-Use the viewDRtest-clone.ps1 script to bring the views online at ClusterB for testing.
+Use the viewDRtest-clone.ps1 script to bring the views online at ClusterB for testing (views and child shares will be created with the specified suffix):

 ```powershell
 .\viewDRtest-clone.ps1 -vip clusterB `